kubernetes-retired/kube-batch/doc/usage/batchd_tutorial.md

         - containerPort: 80
 ```

-The yaml file means a QueueJob named `qj-01` contains 3 pods(it is specified by `replicas`), these pods will be scheduled by scheudler `kube-batchd`(it is specified by `schedulerName`). `kube-batchd` will start `replicas` pods for a QueueJob at the same time, otherwise, such as resources are not sufficient, `kube-batchd` will not start any pods for the QueueJob.
+The yaml file means a QueueJob named `qj-01` contains 3 pods (it is specified by `replicas`), these pods will be scheduled by scheduler `kube-batchd` (it is specified by `schedulerName`). `kube-batchd` will start `replicas` pods for a QueueJob at the same time, otherwise, such as resources are not sufficient, `kube-batchd` will not start any pods for the QueueJob.

 Create the QueueJob